-As of January 2, 2010, the Company has 556,558 shares of the Company s common stock available for issuance upon exercise of outstanding options under the 2000 Supplemental Stock Plan (the 2000 Plan).
-The 2000 Plan provides the Company s common stock for the granting of nonqualified stock options to employees and is not subject to stockholder approval.
-Vesting and exercise provisions are determined by the Board of Directors.
+The Supplemental Stock Plan expired May 23, 2010.
+The outstanding awards issued pursuant to the Supplemental Stock Plan will remain subject to the terms of the Supplemental Stock Plan following expiration of the plan.
+The Supplemental Stock Plan provided the Company s common stock for the granting of nonqualified stock options to employees and was not subject to stockholder approval.
+Vesting and exercise provisions were determined by the Board of Directors.
 Options granted under the plan generally become exercisable over a period of up to four years beginning on the date of grant and have a maximum term of ten years.

-A summary of the option activity of the Company s 2000 Plan as of January 2, 2010 and changes during the year then ended is presented below:
+A summary of the option activity of the Company s Supplemental Stock Plan as of January 1, 2011 and changes during the fiscal year then ended is presented below:

-Shares Weighted Average Exercise Price Weighted Average Average Remaining Exercise Contractua Average Exercise Remaining Contractual In gregate trinsic ⁄alue Outstanding at January 3, 2009 311,262 \$ 11.69 Granted 5,200 \$ 1.20 Forfeited/cancelled (41,850) \$ 10.10 Outstanding at January 2, 2010 274,612 \$ 11.74 6.7 years \$ 1,000 Options vested and expected to be vested at January 2, 2010 237,028 \$ 11.98 6.6 years \$ 1,000 Options exercisable at January 2, 2010 160,662 \$ 12.90 5.9 years 49
+Shares Ay Ex eighted verage xercise Price Weighted Average Remaining Contractual Term In gregate trinsic Value Outstanding at January 2, 2010 274,612 \$ 11.74 Forfeited/cancelled (27,175) \$ 11.72 Outstanding at January 1, 2011 247,437 \$ 11.74 5.0 years \$ 1,000 Options vested and expected to be vested at January 1, 2011 226,482 \$ 11.90 5.0 years \$ 1,000 Options exercisable at January 1, 2011 191,387 \$ 12.28 4.7 years

-The weighted average fair value of options granted was \$0.70 per share and \$5.05 per share during fiscal years 2009 and 2008, respectively.
-There were no options exercised during fiscal year 2009 or 2008.
-As of January 2, 2010, unrecognized compensation cost, net of estimated forfeitures, related to the unvested portion of stock options issued under the 2000 Plan was approximately \$0.2 million and is expected to be recognized over a weighted-average period of approximately 16 months.
+There were no options granted during fiscal year 2010.
+The weighted average fair value of options granted was \$0.70 per share per share during fiscal year 2009.
+There were no options exercised during fiscal year 2010 or 2009.
+As of January 1, 2011, unrecognized compensation cost, net of estimated forfeitures, related to the unvested portion of stock options issued under the 2000 Plan was approximately \$59,000 and is expected to be recognized over a weighted-average period of approximately 10 months.